- Home

 Type Insights

-The adventure tourism segment led the market with the largest revenue share in 57.04% in 2024.
+Adventure tourism held a market share of about 56.7% in 2025.
 Adventure safaris in Southern Africa offer an exhilarating way to experience the continent's stunning landscapes and diverse wildlife.
 South Africa, Mozambique, and Angola contribute richly to the adventure safari scene.
 South Africa's diverse terrain, from the iconic Table Mountain to the expansive Kruger National Park, offers a myriad of active pursuits such as mountain biking, rock climbing, and interpretive walking safaris where guests can get up close with the Big Five.

-The private safaris segment is expected to grow at the fastest CAGR of about 10.6% during the forecast period.
+The demand for private safaris is expected to rise at a CAGR of about 10.5% during the forecast period.
 The growing African luxury travel market is driving a surge in private safaris, particularly in Southern Africa.
 With increasing demand for exclusive and adventurous experiences, travelers are seeking bespoke trips that combine luxury, conservation, and cultural engagement.
 The growth in travelers' budgets for African safaris, with 70% of visitors from Australia, the U.S., and Canada (2023 Annual African Safari Travel Report) now having medium to high budgets, indicates a significant shift toward more luxurious and exclusive experiences.
 With travelers willing to spend more on their safaris, the private safari segment can expect to see continued growth and expansion, particularly in regions like Southern Africa, where exclusivity and luxury are key attractions.

 Accommodation Type Insights

-The safari resorts & lodges segment led the market with the largest revenue share of 39.80% in 2024.
+In 2025, safari resorts & lodges accounted for approximately 39.5% of the Southern Africa safari tourism market.
 Safari resorts and lodges in Southern Africa are typically located in or near national parks, game reserves, and remote wild areas.
 Constructed from stone, wood, canvas, and thatch, these permanent structures offer all-inclusive experiences, including safari activities and meals.
 Leading in sustainable tourism, these lodges adopt innovative water management practices, such as rainwater harvesting and greywater recycling, to reduce their water footprint.
 They use low-flow fixtures and natural pool filtration systems to minimize water wastage without compromising guest comfort, promoting a culture of conservation.

-The safari camps segment is anticipated to grow at the fastest CAGR of about 10.4% from 2025 to 2033.
+Demand for accommodation in safari camps is anticipated to increase at a CAGR of about 10.3% from 2026 to 2033.
 Tented safaris, commonly referred to as "safari camps," are in prime natural settings where wildlife congregates, offering guests exceptional opportunities for game viewing.
 These camps are often situated near water bodies such as lakes and rivers, which attract animals throughout the day, enhancing the overall safari experience.
 These are excellent chances to get up close and personal with the wild game without going too far into the woods.
 In mid-2025, Classic Zambia announced the launch of its first camp in the pristine wilderness of North Luangwa National Park, bringing a new mobile safari offering to a region that has long been selectively opened for tourism.

 South Africa Safari Tourism Market Trends

-The safari tourism market of South Africa led the market with the largest revenue share of 49.34% in 2024.
+The safari tourism market of South Africa held the largest regional share of 49.2% in 2025.
 South African parks like Kruger Park contribute to eco-cultural knowledge and offer eco-friendly accommodations and diverse recreational activities.
 With sustainability as a priority, lodges in the region have minimized their operational impact.
 In January 2023, Italian design company Mask Architects unveiled plans for the Baobab Luxury Safari Resort in South Africa, emphasizing eco-friendly design.

 Mozambique Safari Tourism Market Trends